RGANJAM-786/K8s/Reclaim Policy.md

 ✅ Interview-style Answer:
 “In Kubernetes, reclaim policy defines what happens to a PersistentVolume after its claim (PVC) is deleted.
 There are three types: Retain (data preserved, PV goes to Released state), Delete (PV and storage are deleted), and Recycle (deprecated).
 A PV can be in four states — Available, Bound, Released, and Failed — depending on whether it’s free, in use, released after PVC deletion, or failed due to errors.”

-👉 Do you want me to also create a real-time scenario question (like what happens if PVC with Retain policy is deleted in production)?

-You said:
-yes
-ChatGPT said:

-Perfect 👍 Here’s a real-time scenario-based interview Q&A for Retain Policy in Kubernetes:

 🔹 Scenario 1: Database with Retain Policy